Biomedical Problems Program

 Our students are provided a significant amount of independent study time to support their group learning and gain understanding of the basic science disciplines relevant to each case.
 These disciplines can include Anatomy/Embryology, Behavioral Sciences, Biochemistry/Nutrition, Genetics, Immunology, Microbiology, Neuroscience, Pathology, Pharmacology, and Physiology.
 Our faculty assist student learning for, each phase by providing a comprehensive Study Guide with discipline learning objectives and recommended references.
 Students are not limited to these references and are encouraged to utilize additional textbooks, computerized resources, and Internet materials.

 The first two years are divided into 12 phases for the BMP Program.
 First-year phases and their lengths in weeks are: cells & metabolism (6), genetics & development (6), host defense (6), hematology (6), neurology (7), and musculoskeletal (6).
 For the second year the phases are: brain & behavior (5), cardiology (6), pulmonology (6), gastrointestinal (6), renal (5), endocrinology & biology of reproduction (6).
-Please log into the Blackboard Online Course System to view phase content.
+Please log into the Canvas Learning Management System to view phase content.